jms1418/FMT-Jodi-Sarah-Marcela/README.md

-# FMT-Jodi-Sarah-Marcela
+## Metabarcoding of Human Guts for Fecal Microbiota Transplants
+## Authors
 Jodi Stetser

 Sarah Holmes

 Marcela Klofac

-## Metabarcoding of Human Guts for Fecal Microbiota Transplants

-## Authors

 ## what we are doing our project on